aiven/aiven-docs/docs/products/mysql/concepts/high-availability-mysql.md

 ## Highly available Business and Premium service plans

-When the failed node is a MySQL **standby** node, the primary node keeps running normally and provides a normal service level to the client applications.
+When the failed node is a MySQL standby node, the primary node keeps running normally and provides a normal service level to the client applications.
 Once the new replacement standby node is ready and synchronised with the primary node, it starts replicating the primary node in real time as the situation reverts back to normal.

-When the failed node is a MySQL **primary** node, the combined information from the Aiven monitoring infrastructure and the standby node is used to make a failover decision.
+When the failed node is a MySQL primary node, the combined information from the Aiven monitoring infrastructure and the standby node is used to make a failover decision.
 The standby node is then promoted as the new primary and immediately starts serving clients.
 A new replacement node is automatically scheduled and becomes the new standby node.
+There is no data loss in this scenario.

-If all the **primary** and **standby nodes** fail at the same time, new nodes are automatically scheduled for creation to become the new primary and standby.
-The primary node is restored from the latest available backup, which could involve some degree of data loss.
+If all the primary and standby nodes fail at the same time or if all the primary nodes fail while standby nodes are being recovered, new nodes are automatically scheduled for creation to become the new primary and standby.
+The primary node is restored from the latest available backup, which can involve some degree of data loss.
 Any write operations made since the backup of the latest write-ahead logging (WAL) file are lost.
 Typically, this time window is limited to either five minutes of time or one WAL file.

+If all the primary nodes fail while a standby is being recovered

 :::note
 The amount of time it takes to replace a failed node depends mainly on